mailazy/mailazy-node/README.md

-# mailazy-node
+# mailazy-api

-> Mailazy NodeJs SDK Client
+> Unofficial Mailazy NodeJs SDK Client with some internal boost (faster & less-buggy)

 ## Table of Contents